-The Nominating Committee will consider director candidates recommended by shareholders.
+The Nominating Committee will consider director candidates recommended by shareholders pursuant to the delivery to the Company of proper notice of such nomination as provided in the Company's Bylaws, as summarized below.
 In considering candidates submitted by shareholders, the Nominating Committee will take into consideration the needs of the Board of Directors and the qualifications of the candidate.
 The Nominating Committee may also take into consideration the number of shares held by the recommending shareholder and the length of time that such shares have been held.
-To have a candidate considered by the Nominating Committee, a shareholder must submit the recommendation in writing and must include the following information:
+As set forth in the Company's Bylaws, in order to have a candidate properly considered by the Nominating Committee, a shareholder must submit the recommendation in writing and must include the following information: